Home/Webinars

 Handling the Difficult Witness and/or Opposing Counsel

-- The angry opposing counsel
+- Dealing with an angry opposing counsel

 - When opposing counsel yells